-There is an obligation of ANRAO authorities to translate these rules and regulations from English to native language of team leaders.
+There is an obligation of ANRAO authorities to translate these rules and regulations from English to native language of the teams.
 (Starting after the IAO-2004 this translation has to be done in written form as an obligatory part of application from an organization from a country to be national ANRAO or to continue to be national ANRAO.)

-Initial originals of the instructions were in Russian, originals of the instructions are written in English since 2003.
+Initial originals of the instructions were in Russian in 1998, originals of the instructions are written in English since 2003, no Russian version since 2005.

 There is an obligation of team leaders to translate these rules and regulations to native language.
-(Translation of the green parts has to be done in written form as an obligatory part of application to the IAO).
+(Translation of the green parts has to be done in written form as an obligatory part of application to the IAO/APAO).